pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 Setting up Controllers and Views
 --------------------------------

-Thanks to our neat method we've wrote in the model the controller will simply look like this, where the `if` statement is there only to ensure the controller doesn't fail if the search form is submitted empty.
+Thanks to the neat search method in the model the controller will simply look like this, where the `if` statement is there only to ensure the controller doesn't fail if the search form is submitted empty.